ipMang/iWorks-mailMerge/README.md

 Further use with iOS Entangler app:
 - install the script into Entangler app (Mac)
 - open iOS Entangler, long press the button while passing the table row no. as argument
 - wait few seconds.
 The merged doc will be on your iCloud drive.
-You can find it in the iOS Pages
+You can open it in the iOS Pages app

 - Entangler app allows you to remotely trigger action scripts on Mac from your iOS device.
 Very handy and check it out!
 - I actually use this to remotely create standard letter from my iPad.
 Of course my mac needs to be always on.